indiana-university/rivet-source/src/components/pagination/README.md

 ## When to use

-Use when a user's action returns a large data set such as search results, or a large number of rows in a data table to break results into multiple pages to help with load times.
+Pagination is invaluable when a user's action returns a large data set such as search results, or a large number of rows in a data table to break results into multiple pages to help with load times.

 ## When to use something else